 Where Zin is the characteristic input system impedance

-and Zout is the characteristic output system impedance
+Zout is the characteristic output system impedance

 Peter Vizmuller also gives formulas for calculating the resistor values directly.
 This calculator uses formulas that I have derived and first finds the output voltage with a source EMF of 2 Volts and therefore an input PD of 1 Volt.